Virgin Galactic's Branson soars to space aboard rocket plane - Up News Info

 Branson has insisted he and Bezos are friendly rivals and not engaged in a personal contest to beat one another into space.

-Bezos posted a message on Instagram on Saturday wishing Branson and his team “a successful and safe flight,” but nonetheless there has been some public rancor between the two.

-Blue Origin has disparaged Virgin Galactic as falling short of a true spaceflight experience, saying that unlike Unity, Bezos’s New Shepard tops the 62-mile-high-mark (100 km), called the Kármán line, set by an international aeronautics body as defining the boundary between Earth’s atmosphere and space.
+Blue Origin, however, has disparaged Virgin Galactic as falling short of a true spaceflight experience, saying that unlike Unity, Bezos’s New Shepard tops the 62-mile-high-mark (100 km), called the Kármán line, set by an international aeronautics body as defining the boundary between Earth’s atmosphere and space.

 Advertisement